77-777/Haskell---The-Manual/README.md

 * Dependency Injection
   * A concept used to manage portability and hotswap, as common usecases.
 One implementation of dependency injection is the IoC container for dependency inversion.

-* Module Types
+* Typeclasses
-  * Ocaml's "interfaces" to modules.
+  * Haskell's "interfaces" to modules.

 * Monads
   *